Note: Due to the Pretty Rocks Landslide, buses are traveling no further than Mile 43 of the Denali Park Road.

 Unlike non-narrated transit buses, tour buses feature a trained naturalist who both drives the bus and narrates during the trip.

-Tour bus trips begin and end at various locations around the entrance of the park—they do not pick up at campgrounds along the Denali Park Road, and they are not set up for passengers to disembark and re-board.
+Tour bus trips begin and end at various locations around the entrance of the park—they do not pick up at campgrounds along the Denali Park Road and they are not designed for passengers to disembark and re-board.
 Transit buses are a better option for passengers who want to get off the bus to hike, picnic, etc.

-Normally, there are a few different bus tours from which to choose.
+There are a few different bus tours from which to choose.
 All tours are conducted by certified driver-naturalists who will provide a guided, informative trip into the park.
-Tour buses are tan-colored, to help them stand out from a distance.
+Tour buses are tan-colored and transit buses are green to help you identify the different types of buses in the park.
 Descriptions of each tour are below.

-The National Park Service does not operate any of these tours.
-Questions concerning departure times, ticket refunds, etc., should be directed to Doyon/Aramark Joint Venture, the concessionaire who operates these tours.
+The National Park Service does not operate these tours.
+Questions concerning departure times, ticket refunds, etc., should be directed to Doyon/Aramark Joint Venture, the concessioner who operates these tours.

-Focusing on the rich natural and cultural history of the park, this 4 ½ to 5-hour tour travels to the Teklanika River (mile 27).
+Focusing on the rich natural and cultural history of the park, this 4 ½ to 5-hour tour travels to Primrose Ridge (Mile 17).

 Variations of this tour have been in existence since 1923, with the first concessioner offering bus trips as far as the road extended at that time.

 Wheelchair accessible buses are available, and all stops are wheelchair accessible.
-Up to 30 or 40 Tundra Wilderness Tours travel into the park each day; most departures are early morning or early afternoon.
-The schedule each day is able to flex depending on demand, so there is no fixed, daily schedule.
-Contact the tour bus company for more details.
+The schedule each day varies depending on demand, so there is no fixed, daily schedule.
+Contact the bus company for more details.